Sabiha Hashmi

 Sabiha Hashmi (born 9 June 1960) is a Pakistani actress.
 She is known for her roles in dramas Fasiq, Dil-e-Momin, Jalan, Rang Mahal, Saaya Season 2 and Sirf Tum.

 Early life and education

-Sabiha was born in Karachi at Pakistan and she completed her education from University of Karachi.
+Sabiha was born in Karachi, Pakistan and completed her education from University of Karachi.
 Later she also worked as a teacher at a private school.

 Career

-Sabiha started working at PTV in 1990s.
+Sabiha started working in PTV dramas in the 1990s.
 She also appeared in dramas Uraan, Bhabhi, Aik Thi Misaal, Guriya Rani, Khilona, Farwa Ki ABC, Gila Kis Se Karein, Dil-e-Beqarar, Andaaz-e-Sitam and Fitrat.
 She is also known for her roles in dramas Mere Bewafa, Deewar-e-Shab, Nand, Daraar and Rang Mahal.
-Since then she appeared in dramas Saaya Season 2, Aik Sitam Aur, Wabaal, Adan, Farq, Dil-e-Momin, Khushbo Mein Basay Khat and Sirf Tum.
+Since then she has appeared in dramas Saaya Season 2, Aik Sitam Aur, Wabaal, Adan, Farq, Dil-e-Momin, Khushbo Mein Basay Khat and Sirf Tum.

 Personal life

 Sabiha is married and has three children.